 Polestar 2 model range expands to three versions

 Polestar 2 was designed and engineered to provide a unique, intuitive experience.
-Its all-electric powertrain offers instant torque, power, and a dynamic, predictable drive no matter the prevailing conditions.
-Its world-first Android Automotive infotainment system is the most contextualized and seamless to be found in a vehicle today, the solution to a problem the car industry was (mostly unsuccessfully) trying to solve in any number of ways.
+Its all-electric powertrain offered instant torque, power, and a dynamic, predictable drive despite the prevailing conditions.
+Its world-first Android Automotive infotainment system is the most contextualised and seamless to be found in a vehicle today, the solution to a problem the car industry was (mostly unsuccessfully) trying to solve in any number of ways.

-A curated range of options and upgrades ensures that the same experience is provided whatever the configuration.
-For those who want to tailor it even further, Polestar 2 now comes in three different versions, none of which compromises its distinctive interior and exterior design.
+A curated range of options and upgrades ensured that the same experience was provided despite the configuration.
+For those who want to tailor it even further, Polestar 2 now comes in three different versions, none of which compromise its distinctive interior and exterior design.

 The true differentiators lie under the hood, figuratively speaking.
 Three powertrains are now on offer for Polestar 2.
 The existing 300 kW (408 hp) dual motor setup with a large 78-kWh battery pack is still available.
 It now has two front-mounted single motor versions for company, available either with the same long-range battery and a 170-kW motor, or a smaller, standard-range battery (64 kWh) and a 165-kW motor.

 Secondly, three optional packs join the line-up, allowing for a more curated range of features.
 The adjustable Öhlins dampers, Brembo brakes, forged 20-inch alloy wheels and signature “Swedish gold” interior and exterior details of the optional Performance pack are available for the Long range Dual motor Polestar 2.

 The Plus and Pilot packs, previously coming as standard in the launch version, are now optional.